BroGrammerStastic/Coding-Interview-Questions/AVLTree/README.md

 # Binary Search Trees

-In this coursework you will be making a Binary Search Tree template class.
-The coursework has two deadlines:
+In this project you will be making a Binary Search Tree template class.
+The project has two parts:

-- Parts a, b and c are due on Wednesday the 26th of October, at 11pm.
-These add up to *10 marks*.
+- Parts a, b and c.
-- Part d is due on Wednesday the 2nd of November, at 11pm.
-This is worth *5 marks*.

-Note that part d is challenging, and not all students will manage to complete it fully.
-This is not a cause for alarm: as this module is assessed 100% by coursework, it has to cover the same range of difficulty as a written examination, which ordinarily contain questions that not all students can answer well.
+- Part d.

 Note that in answering these questions, you should not add any `#include` or `using` statements: you must implement the functionality yourself, without using any additional data structures from the standard library.
 I have added `#include <memory>` for `std::unique_ptr`, `#include <utility>` for `std::pair`, and `#include <iostream>`.
-If you have a convincing need for adding a different `#include` please post in the forum on KEATS.

 # a) Making a tree node [3 marks]